All You Need Is Now (concert tour)

-All You Need Is Now was a worldwide concert tour by British new wave band Duran Duran in support of the group's 13th studio album with the same name, which was released exclusively on iTunes on 21 December 2010 and the expanded physical album and various format special packages was released on 22 March 2011.
+All You Need Is Now was a worldwide concert tour by English new wave band Duran Duran in support of the group's 13th studio album of the same name, which was released exclusively on iTunes on 21 December 2010 and the expanded physical album and various format special packages was released on 22 March 2011.
 It officially started on 3 February 2011 in Grand Prairie, Texas.

 The Manchester concert on 16 December 2011 was filmed and recorded for the video and audio release A Diamond in the Mind: Live 2011.